 Support for women discontinuing birth control therapy is targeted at a few primary goals:

-#1 Return to regular ovulation.
-Stopping the pill does not always = return of healthy ovulation.
+Return to regular ovulation.
+Stopping the pill does not always = the return of healthy ovulation.
 Anovulatory cycles are one of the primary reasons women may experience hormone imbalances.
-This applies not only for women looking to get pregnant, but also to those looking to return back to a healthy, symptom free menstrual cycle.
-I also work with patient's on how to use natural cycle tracking applications to function as a primary means of birth control (check out Natural Cycles for more info)
+This applies not only to women looking to get pregnant but also to those looking to return back to a healthy, symptom-free menstrual cycle.
+I also work with patients on how to use natural cycle tracking applications to function as a primary means of birth control (check out Natural Cycles for more info)

-#4 Pregnancy preparation.
-Remember that it takes 3 months for a women's egg to ripen, and so preparation for pregnancy should always start at least 3 months prior to your desired conception date.
-Preparation includes support for healthy egg development, an optimal ovulation, and proper fertilization/implantation.
+Pregnancy preparation.
+Remember that it takes 3 months for a woman's egg to ripen, so preparation for pregnancy should always start at least 3 months prior to your desired conception date.
+Preparation includes support for healthy egg development, optimal ovulation, and proper fertilization/implantation.
 Also as equally important to a healthy pregnancy is optimal sperm quality, which takes about 75 days to prepare (remember that >30% of infertility comes from male factor issues).